Simple, scalable, fast, async web server for processing RESTful HTTP/HTTPS requests, written in C#.

 server.Settings.AccessControl.PermitList.Add("127.0.0.1", "255.255.255.255");

-Watson supports both receiving chunked data and sending chunked data (indicated by the header Transfer-Encoding: chunked
+Watson supports both receiving chunked data and sending chunked data (indicated by the header Transfer-Encoding: chunked).

-for a sample implementation.
+Refer to Test.ChunkServer for a sample implementation.

 static async Task UploadData(HttpContextBase ctx)